 Lacey is a freelance journalist and photographer based in Washington, D.C.
 She started writing the U.S. Energy News digest in September 2016 and now writes the Northeast Energy News digest.
 She is a regular contributor to Greentech Media and Reuters, and her writing has also appeared in E&E News, Scientific American, The Chronicle of Higher Education and other publications.
 Lacey is a graduate of Columbia Journalism School, where she studied science writing and neighborhood reporting.

 Kim McGuire, contributor, Minneapolis

-Kim McGuire writes the Southwest Energy News daily digest.
+Kim McGuire writes the Western Energy News daily digest.
 For more than two decades, she has been writing about science and environment for newspapers around the country.
 Most recently, she was a reporter for the Houston Chronicle where she focused on NASA and environmental issues affecting Texas.
 Prior to that, she worked at the Minneapolis Star-Tribune, the St. Louis Post-Dispatch, the Denver Post and the Arkansas Democrat-Gazette.
 She was awarded a Ted Scripps Environmental Journalism fellowship at the University of Colorado in 2004 and was part of a 2007 reporting team that was a finalist for the Pulitzer Prize.

 Lyndsey Gilpin, contributor, Louisville

 Lyndsey Gilpin is a freelance journalist based in Louisville, Kentucky.
 She compiles the Southeast Energy News daily email digest.
 Lyndsey is the publisher of Southerly, a weekly newsletter about ecology, justice, and culture in the American South.
 She is on the board of directors for the Society of Environmental Journalists.